ibm-cloud-docs/containers/cs_users.md

 ### Removing a user from your account
 {: #remove_user}

 If a user in your account is leaving your organization, you must remove permissions for that user carefully to ensure that you do not orphan clusters or other resources.
-After, you can remove the user from your {{site.data.keyword.cloud_notm}} account.
+After you remove permissions, you can remove the user from your {{site.data.keyword.cloud_notm}} account.
 {: shortdesc}

 Before you begin: